 Gunung Lebah Temple is a historic temple which stands on a protruded rock in Ubud.
-The temple was built in the 8th century and is popular tourist attraction.
+The temple was built in the 8th century and is a popular tourist attraction.

 The name of this temple translates to ‘small hill’ in the local dialect, a fact that can be attributed to its location at the valley where the tributaries of Sungai Cerik merge.